Vital Statistics - Stillbirth Database

 Data sources and methodology

-The target population of the Stillbirth database is stillbirths to Canadian resident women in Canada and to Canadian resident women in American states.
+The target population of the Stillbirth database is stillbirths to Canadian resident women occurring in Canada.

-The actual (survey) population of the Stillbirth database is stillbirths to Canadian resident women and non-resident women in Canada, and stillbirths to Canadian resident women in some American states.
+The actual (survey) population of the Stillbirth database is stillbirths to Canadian resident women and non-resident women occurring in Canada.

 This survey is a census with a cross-sectional design.